tiffanymonroe/wdi-remote-gizmo/unit_1/w03d03/instructor_notes/morning_lesson.md

 11:30

-## Save a DOM element to a variable
+## Common pattern: Save a DOM element to a variable

+In Chrome console

 **Select an element**